nsdigirolamo/nsdigirolamo.github.io/content/posts/ray-tracing-in-one-weekend/index.md

 date: 2024-02-14T22:53:21-05:00
 summary: "This post is going to be about the ray tracer I'm writing in C++.
-It's based heavily around the free online textbook series *Ray Tracing in One Weekend* by Peter Shirley, Trevor Black, and Steve Hollasch.
-I've actually done this same project in pure C and Rust, but want to try again in C++ to gain a deeper understanding of ray tracing and  principles."
+It's based heavily around the free online textbook series *Ray Tracing in One Weekend* by Peter Shirley, Trevor Black, and Steve Hollasch."
 title: "Ray Tracing in One Weekend"
 type: article
 ---